Assistant Professor of Biblical Studies

 A number of Book Reviews appear in Bulletin for Biblical Research, European Journal of Theology, Trinity Journal and Themelios.

 Paul and Seneca: In Dialogue.
-Co-authored with David Briones.
+Edited with David Briones.
+New Testament and Ancient Philosophy Series (Leiden: Brill, forthcoming 2015).

 Lost Sheep and Gentile Dogs: Particularism and Universalism in the First Gospel.
-Co-authored with Michael O. Emerson.
+Co-authored with Michael O. Emerson (forthcoming 2016).